uchicago-cs/cmsc22000/website/content/labs/lab1.md

 ### Submitting your lab

 Before submitting, make sure you've committed and pushed your changes to the `tasks.txt` file (remember you can run `git status` to check this).
-Make sure you've set up the `chisubmit` tool as described in [How to submit your labs]({{< relref "submit.md" >}}), and then run the following:

-    chisubmit student assignment register lab1
-    chisubmit student assignment submit lab1
+TODO: Gradescope instructions